-- Check cords for frays, cracks and damaged plugs. - Use only as a temporary connection. - Don't run cords near water, across doors or heavy traffic areas. - Place extension cords away from heat sources and bulbs.
-Never use them under rugs or through windows where they might be pinched and become worn. - Don't attach cords with nails or staples. - Use heavy-duty, grounded, three-pronged cords when using powertools.
+- Check amp rating.
+The appliance should not exceed the rating. - Check cords for frays, cracks and damaged plugs. - Use only as a temporary connection. - Don't run cords across areas with heavy foot traffic or near water. - Place extension cords away from heat sources and bulbs.
+Never use them under rugs or through windows where they might be pinched and become worn. - Don't attach cords with nails or staples. - Use heavy-duty, grounded, three-pronged cords when using power tools.